ElishebaW/100-days-of-code/r1-log.md

 ##R1D19

 Added the joke output to my joke app.
 Pushed through a problem where I needed to learn how to take the value of an element and concat the values together to display the resulting joke.
 1h

+##R1D20

+Added documentation to my current projects, and updated my portfolio with my new Joke Compiler app.
+1h

+##R1D21

+Added some stying to my Joke Compiler app, and moved joke.js library to a separate repo.
+Also, worked a little on my portfolio.
+1h